 1. Best of the Caribbean: Bocas del Toro

-Best known for its islands, Bocas del Toro is Panama’s westernmost province, as it borders Costa Rica.
+Best known for its islands, Bocas del Toro is one of Panama’s two westernmost provinces, bordering Costa Rica.
+(The other is Chiriquí Province, just south of Bocas del Toro.)
 From the rough waters of Red Frog to the starfish-strewn Boca del Drago, there are dozens of hidden coves and pristine beaches to explore.

 Spend your days sprawled on white-sand beaches, snorkeling the crystalline waters, or trekking through exuberant outcroppings of tropical foliage.
 My favorite beach is on Zapatilla Island, about an hour by boat from the tiny airport on the main island of Isla Colon.
 There are no shops or restaurants here.
 To pass the time, you can walk around the entire island (in about 20 minutes), wade into the baby blue waters, or simply enjoy the spectacular vistas.

-At night, the provincial capital known as Bocas Town comes alive, with restaurants and bars offering live music and a wide variety of cuisines.
+At night, Isla Colon—also known as Bocas Town—comes alive, with restaurants and bars offering live music and a wide variety of cuisines.
 Evenings are leisurely, with everyone relaxing and enjoying the slow Caribbean pace.